 A deeply conservative Missouri politician who, as Attorney General after 9/11, championed expansive security powers that reshaped the balance between liberty and safety.

-John Ashcroft's political journey is a study in Midwestern moral certitude meeting the chaotic demands of a post-9/11 world.
-The son of an Assemblies of God minister, he carried a gospel-infused conservatism from the Missouri governor's mansion to the U.S. Senate, where he was known for his baritone singing voice and unwavering social positions.
-His defeat by a deceased opponent was a bizarre political footnote, but it led to his most consequential role: U.S. Attorney General for George W. Bush.
-In the frantic weeks following the 2001 attacks, Ashcroft became the public face of a new, aggressive security architecture.
-He aggressively defended the USA PATRIOT Act, oversaw the creation of the terrorist watchlist, and clashed frequently with civil libertarians and judges over the limits of executive power.
-His tenure left a durable, and fiercely debated, legal framework for national security.
+John Ashcroft, U.S. Attorney General under George W. Bush, became the public face of post-9/11 security policy.
+The son of an Assemblies of God minister, he carried a gospel-infused conservatism from the Missouri governor's mansion to the U.S. Senate.
+There, he sang in a baritone voice and held unwavering social positions.
+His 2000 Senate reelection loss to a deceased opponent—Mel Carnahan—was a bizarre political footnote, but it cleared the path to his most consequential role.
+In the frantic weeks after the 2001 attacks, Ashcroft pushed for the USA PATRIOT Act, oversaw creation of the terrorist watchlist, and clashed with civil libertarians and judges over executive power limits.
+He aggressively defended the new security architecture.
+His tenure established a durable, fiercely debated legal framework for national security that extended beyond his time in office.
+Born in 1942, Ashcroft remains a figure whose Midwestern moral certitude met the chaotic demands of a transformed world.

 1928–1945